 Countly is an innovative, real-time, open source product analytics application, built with features for every team.
 It collects data from mobile phones, desktop apps (Mac OS X & Windows), web apps, and websites, and visualizes this information to analyze application usage and end-user behavior.
 Countly is product analytics for companies that care about user data privacy.

-Consents / Compliance Hub
+Compliance Hub

 Countly puts customer data privacy at the forefront of its platform.
 Your journey with Countly starts with assessing whether you need to get consent from your customers for data collection.
-There are legal considerations and platform-specific considerations (such as Apple/iOS 14.5) that you will need to delve into together with your legal/compliance team.
+There are legal considerations and platform-specific considerations that you will need to delve into together with your legal/compliance team.
 Countly provides you with an essential built-in mechanism called Compliance Hub to help with these efforts.

 Compliance Hub enables: